You are here

 Like other mental health issues, PTSD and how it is experienced will differ from person to person.
 Because each case is unique, the treatment will likely be unique for each individual.

-PTSD can be treated with specific types of therapy, like Cognitive Behavioural Therapy (where you learn coping strategies and ways to deal with harmful thoughts, feelings and behaviours) and support groups (where you can connect with others going through similar situations and support one another).
-Sometimes medication can be helpful to manage anxiety or depression.
+PTSD can be treated with specific types of therapy, like cognitive behavioural therapy (CBT is a form of talk therapy that helps you understand and cope with harmful thoughts, feelings and behaviours as they happen) and support groups (a group where you can connect with others going through similar situations and support one another).
+Sometimes medication can be helpful to manage some of the symptoms, like nightmares, anxiety or depression.
 Sometimes someone who has a mental illness may need to spend time in a hospital or treatment centre.

 Family members of someone who has PTSD may participate in therapy, support groups or benefit from learning about it and ways to support their loved one at home.